June 30, 2020

 Katherine Beck Johnson is Research Fellow for Legal and Policy Studies at Family Research Council.

-Kaitlyn Shepherd is a Policy & Government Affairs intern at Family Research Council.
+Kaitlyn Shepherd is a legal intern with Policy & Government Affairs at Family Research Council.